tnyandoro/work_from_home_app/README.md

 # Work From Home app with Ruby on Rails

-> Group our Savings Transaction app is a web application that allows family members to create groups, make transactions towards saving for a goal for the entire family and/or can also make a personal transaction.
-Each transaction can belong to a group or it can be independent thus known as an external transaction.
-This is SITE is responsive.
+> Work from home App is a web-based app that allow Family members to set specific daily tasks or activities at home into groups and put in hours as transactions.
+The grouped transactions fall under All My transactions whilst personal hours spent transactions fall under External transactions..

 ### Screenshots